Road Layers Explained: GSB, WMM, DBM & BC

 WMM (Wet Mix Macadam)

-WMM provides the base course.
-Material: Crushed aggregates with controlled grading.
+WMM provides the base course with crushed aggregates.
 Compaction: 100% of MDD.
 Thickness: typically 150–250mm.
-It provides the stable base for bituminous layers.

 CivilRoadsPavement